Lucélia Santos: Career

 In 1980, in an attempt to break with the image of "Brazil's sweetheart", acquired with her role in the telenovela, she posed nude for the Brazilian version of Playboy.
 The April issue of the magazine sold extremely well.
 It was, however, in the movies that her attempt would succeed.
 Controversial playwright Nelson Rodrigues invited Lucélia to star in the film adaptation of his play Bonitinha mas Ordinária.
-Knowing that was the perfect chance to break the good girl stigma, she accepted.
+Knowing that was the perfect chance to break the good girl typecast, she accepted.
 She would later act in two other adaptations of Rodrigues' plays: Engraçadinha and Álbum de família.

 In 1981, Lucélia posed naked for Playboy again, in order to promote the film Luz del Fuego, which tells the story of the eponymous ballerina which shocked the Brazilian society of the early 1950s by founding the a naturist political party and creating the first clothes-free area in Brazil at an island in Baía de Guanabara.
 The film is one of the favorites of Fidel Castro, who owns a VHS copy of it.

 After the success of Escrava Isaura, Lucélia continued making popular Rede Globo telenovelas, such as Locomotivas (1977), Dancin' Days (1978), Água Viva (1980), Ciranda de Pedra (1981), Guerra dos Sexos (1986), Vereda Tropical (1984), and Sinhá Moça (1986).
 She also starred the network's series Ciranda Cirandinha (1978) and miniseries Meu Destino é Pecar (1984), also based in Rodrigues' work.
 In 1987 she left Globo to star as the titular character in Rede Manchete's Carmem.

 In 1990, Lucélia starred in SBT's Brasileiros e Brasileiras.
 She also took the lead in the network's Sangue do Meu Sangue in 1995.
 In 1996 she decided to take the lead role in SBT's controversial telenovela Dona Anja, about a brothel owner in a small Rio Grande do Sul town during the military dictatorship.
 In 1997 she directed the television documentary O ponto de Mutaçâo da China Hoje about life in current China, which was aired in Manchete.
 In 2001, she returned to Globo for the 2001 season of teen series Malhação.

 Also in 2001, after the Independence of East Timor, Lucélia directed the documentary Timor Lorosae - O Massacre Que o Mundo Não Viu, which investigates the killings of political activists by Indonesian forces.
 It was banned from the Jakarta International Film Festival.

 In August 2007, Lucélia started playing Suzana Mayer in Donas de Casa Desesperadas, the Brazilian version of the Desperate Housewives, broadcast by RedeTV!.
 Her most recent role is as Luiz Inácio Lula da Silva's primary teacher in Lula, o filho do Brasil.